erik-rt/mage-aws-terraform-template/README.md

 # mage-aws-terraform-template

-Terraform template for deploying mage to AWS, extended with S3, Redshift, and EMR
+Terraform template for deploying [Mage](https://www.mage.ai/) to AWS, extended with S3, Redshift, and EMR resources.